 In some Provinces and Territories, the government employees decide if a proposed name is available and accepted for use in their jurisdiction.
 In others, such as Ontario, it is up to the discretion of the business owner to ultimately decide if they should proceed with a name.
 The Provinces that do take the weight and risk off the business owner’s shoulders by determining if the business name will be accepted alleviates the concern over name infringement of the business name against existing business names.

 Differences between incorporation and registration in searching the business name

-There is a variance in what each type of set up provides but whether you are incorporating or registering, it is highly recommended you search the business name against existing businesses within your Province or Territory.
+There is a variance in what each type of business set up provides but whether you are incorporating or completing a business registration or operating name, it is highly recommended, you search the business name against existing businesses within your Province or Territory.
 Similar to the incorporated companies, if you are registering a small business in British Columbia, Saskatchewan or Manitoba, a name reservation is required.
-If you are registering in Ontario, you can complete a Sole Proprietorship, General Partnership or Tradename under an existing corporation without searching the business name against existing business names all together or you can search the NUANS system, the same as what is required when incorporating in Ontario
+If you are registering in Ontario, you can complete a Sole Proprietorship, General Partnership or Trade Name under an existing corporation without searching the business name against existing business names all together or you can search the NUANS system, the same as what is required when incorporating in Ontario.

 Whether it is mandatory to complete a search on similar business names, we highly recommend you search the business name prior to setting up the business.

 Here are a few quick reasons to consider:

 - Infringement of existing business name (legal action may develop)